Relativity free of coordinates: Basic effects of the relativity theory

-Let a point body \(a\) resting in the frame A and a point body \(b\) resting in the frame B meet each other at the event \(\mathcal{O}\) and let another freely moving point body \(g\) meet \(a\) and \(b\) at the events \(\mathcal{A}\) and \(\mathcal{B}\), respectively.
+Let a point body \(a\) resting in the space A and a point body \(b\) resting in the space B meet each other at the event \(\mathcal{O}\) and let another freely moving point body \(g\) meet \(a\) and \(b\) at the events \(\mathcal{A}\) and \(\mathcal{B}\), respectively.
 By making use of the laws \eqref{free particle motion} of free motion, one can get an expression